owncloud-archive/documentation/developer_manual/general/devenv.rst

 https://doc.owncloud.com/server/latest/admin_manual/installation/source_installation.html#install-the-required-packages

-Then you will need to install software required to run the installation process for the development environment.
+Then you will need to install the software required to run the development environment's installation process.

 For Ubuntu 16.04 or 18.04